b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 * Coupling with Other Modules

-  Provides BTC staking and fee funds to B² Hub; invests assets into different strategies for yield through B² Rollup; conducts strategy evaluation and selection through DSN-AI, and automates participation in various strategies.
+  Provides BTC staking and fee funds to B² Hub; invests assets into different strategies for yield through B² Rollup; conducts strategy evaluation and selection through AI Signal, and automates participation in various strategies.

 ### B² Hub

 * Mission and Positioning

-  A Layer 1.5 between Bitcoin Layer 1 and Rollup, serving as a consensus and data availability center, providing blockchain infrastructure for DSN-AI.
+  A Layer 1.5 between Bitcoin Layer 1 and Rollup, serving as a consensus and data availability center, providing blockchain infrastructure for AI Signal.

 * Key Features